USDA-SCINet/scinet-site/sn_collections/_guides/access/ssh-login.md

 ## SSH Access After Small Step Installation:
-- The first time you ssh to Ceres with `ssh user.name@ceres.scinet.usda.gov` or Atlas with `ssh user.name@atlas-login.hpc.msstate.edu`, (changing "user.name" to your own SCINet username), your default web browser should open automatically to the SCINet authentication page:
+- The first time you ssh to Ceres with `ssh user.name@ceres.scinet.usda.gov` or Atlas with `ssh user.name@atlas-login.hpc.msstate.edu`, (changing "user.name" to your own SCINet username), your default web browser should open automatically to the USDA eAuthentication login page:
   ![SCINet login page]({{ images_path }}/eAuth_login1.PNG)

 - Select the login option that is appropriate for you:
-  - If you have a LincPass/AltLinc or PIV Exemption, you will authenticate as usual with eAuth.
+  - If you have a LincPass/AltLinc, you will authenticate as usual with eAuth.
-  - If you _do not_ have a LincPass/AltLinc or PIV Exemption:
+  - If you _do not_ have a LincPass/AltLinc:
     - Sponsored, non-USDA SCINet users will authenticate using Login.gov.
 Please see the [detailed instructions for logging on to SCINet using Login.gov](/guides/access/login/alt-login#non-usda-users---logingov).
-    - USDA employees without a LincPass/AltLinc or PIV Exemption should enroll in Windows Hello for Business or apply for a PIV Exemption.
+    - USDA employees without a LincPass/AltLinc should enroll in Windows Hello for Business or apply for a PIV Exemption.
 More detailed information is available in the [Alternative Login guide](/access/login/alt-login#usda-users-without-a-lincpass).

 - Return to your shell and you should see "CA: https://step-ca.scinet.usda.gov" followed by your regular login.
   ![screenshot of Login Screen with Legacy Selection]({{ images_path }}/step-ssh/login-success.png)